digital-analytics-program/gov-wide-code/README.md

 ## Digital Analytics Program Government-wide Code

 Provides a JavaScript file for US federal agencies to link or embed in their websites to participate in the Digital Analytics Program.
+The latest code collects both DAP Universal Analytics and GA4 data as part of the same tag.

-The most current version of DAP GA code is:
+The most current version of DAP GA code is here:

 * [`Universal-Federated-Analytics.js`](Universal-Federated-Analytics.js) (full)
 * [`Universal-Federated-Analytics-Min.js`](Universal-Federated-Analytics-Min.js) (minified)